 Balboa Park Container

-In San Diego’s Balboa Park was a discovery for using an old-fashioned purple “wandering Jew” house plant (Tradescantia pallida ‘Purpurea’) as an outdoor summer annual.
-Fast growing, tolerant of extreme heat with a lush purple coloring and small pink flowers, this is a new trend for shaded areas of droughty gardens.
+In San Diego’s Balboa Park was a discovery for using an old-fashioned, purple, inch-plant (Tradescantia pallida ‘Purpurea’) is planted as both a house plant and an outdoor summer annual.
+Fast-growing, tolerant of extreme heat with a lush purple coloring and small pink flowers, this is a new trend for shaded areas of droughty gardens.
 Widely available at garden centers, the foliage is outstanding in this very tall turquoise pot.
 Over the summer the long purple tendrils will cascade down the pot edges for a delightfully Art Nouveau feel.
 Where there’s frost, dig and move them indoors for winter house plants.

 California Home Container